BIOP/ijp-imagetoatlas/registration_with_deepslice.md

 ![DeepSlice result file](assets/img/deepslice_result.png)

-Put back the xml file in the result folder (and name it `result.xml` if that's not the case).
+Put back the xml file in the result folder (and name it `results.xml` if that's not the case).

 Then click ok in the small DeepSlice result window.
-You will see, if you selected the option, a window stating the slicing angle has been adjusted.
+You will see, if you selected the option, a window stating that slicing angles have been adjusted.
 After pressing ok again, the slices will be moved and transformed to their new position.

 **Before**